carlosjhr64/korekto/examples/Tutorial.md

 ```
 ## Support for pattern statements

-If a pattern statement matches the immediately preceding statements(in the heap),
+If a pattern statement matchesl
+the immediately preceding statements(in the heap),
 the matched statements will be used as support for the pattern statement.
 ```korekto
 :x + :x = 2 * :x	#D20